 1 teaspoon ground cinnamon

 1 teaspoon sea salt

 a squeeze of lemon juice

 Preheat the oven to 180C/350F.
 Line the cookie sheet with parchment paper.

 Spread 2 tablespoons of the rye flour onto the working surface.
 Scoop a tablespoon of the dough with a small disher/cookie scoop into the flour and roll into a ball.
 Place on prepared cookie sheet, it will spread immediately into a cookie.
 Repeat with the remaining dough.
 Space the cookies about 5 cm/2 inches apart.
 Sprinkle a few flakes of the sea salt over each cookies gently pressing them in so they stick (if desirable).
-Bake for 10-15 minutes until the cookies have puffed up and fragrant, about 8-10 minutes.
+Bake for 10-15 minutes until the cookies have puffed up and fragrant.
 Let cool on the baking sheet for about 5 minutes before transferring to a wire rack.